Ihor-2022/DevOps_online_Kyiv_2022Q1Q2/m4/task4.1/readme.md

 - character files (ls -l | grep ^c)

  ## 15
-Listed the first 5 directory files that were recently accessed in the /etc directory
+And listed the first 5 directory files that were recently accessed in the /etc directory

 ![This is an image](https://github.com/Ihor-2022/DevOps_online_Kyiv_2022Q1Q2/blob/master/m4/task4.1/033.png)